-Kinder Schedule (click at left to view)
+Kindergarten Daily Schedule (click at left to view)

 Keith Country Day School uses the EnVision math series.
-Kindergarten has 16 topics of the year, paced in a way to allow flexibility in the classroom, based on needs.
+Kindergarten has 16 topics throughout the year, paced in a way to allow flexibility in the classroom, based on learning needs.
 We use manipulative tools every day, Smartboard lessons and activities, and art projects to learn new concepts.
 Every topic is introduced with a learning video that engages the students and prepares them for what we will be focusing on.
 Each new topic also comes with a topic story, which is a great language arts connection and tool to introduce the new vocabulary.
 These are highly interactive and encourage critical thinking.
-Kindergarten works on concepts such as numbers 0-5, 6-10, teen numbers, and numbers through 100 in the first quarter.
+Kindergarten students work on concepts such as numbers 0-5, 6-10, teen numbers, and numbers through 100 in the first quarter.
 We move into addition and subtraction, decomposing numbers to 10 and then decomposing teen numbers.
 We also cover measurement, sorting, classifying, and categorizing data, shapes, positional words, money and telling time.
 Our year wraps up with Step Up to grade 1 lessons to prepare the students for the next level.
 Every night, math assignments are sent home based on performance in class and level of need.
 Assignments cover concepts learned that day as well as review what has been learned throughout the topic.
 Each topic ends with a topic test.

 Kindergarten science is highly observational and investigative.
 The students will begin their study of trees and what is made from trees that we use every day.
 Students will explore a variety of materials and classify objects based on properties.
-Kindergarten will also study the life cycle and parts of a tree, how a tree is beneficial to the Earth and how to take care of our trees.
+Kindergarten students will also study the life cycle and parts of a tree, how a tree is beneficial to the Earth and how to take care of our trees.
 After the tree unit is complete, students will learn about living organisms, primarily water life and insects.
 Students will again classify and sort a variety of living plant and water life based on various characteristics.
 Journal entries will be used regularly to record observations and thought processes.
 We are very fortunate to have the Atwood Outdoor Education staff here with us to foster the science curriculum inside and outside of our classroom!

 I hope you navigate to this page often as I will post important updates and reminders every week!